 Despite how much you’ve heard about BPA in the media, these reports often raise more questions about BPA’s safety than they answer because of conflicting information.
-Click to read the answers to some frequently asked questions about exposure to BPA and what we know about BPA’s safety from scientific studies.
+Get answers to your questions about BPA exposure, and what scientific studies say about BPA.

 Should consumers be concerned about exposure to BPA, including from canned foods and food stored in polycarbonate food containers?

 Answer: There is no need for concern.
 Government bodies around the world have concluded that the levels of human exposure to BPA from all sources combined, including food packaging and containers, do not pose a risk to human health.
 Further, many studies have found that the amount of BPA that can migrate into foods and beverages from polycarbonate containers is minute.
 In fact, a consumer would have to ingest more than 1,300 pounds of food and beverages in contact with polycarbonate plastic each day just to reach the safe intake level set by U.S. government bodies.

 BPA also is used to make epoxy linings that create a protective barrier in metal containers to prevent canned foods from becoming spoiled or contaminated with bacteria or rust.
 In fact, a consumer would have to ingest more than 500 pounds of epoxy-lined canned food or beverages every day to exceed the safe levels of BPA set by U.S. government agencies.
 Visit our Key Studies page to see the science and learn more about BPA and health.

 Will I be harmed from BPA exposure from other sources such as eyeglasses or laptops?